Faculty & Staff Immigration & Visa Services

 Hiring a foreign national employee differs significantly from hiring a U.S. citizen, and requires the University to obtain employment authorization in the form of an employment-based visa before the individual can work in the U.S. Human Resources will assist with obtaining the visa, working with the hiring unit, the potential employee, U.S. Dept of Labor, U.S. Dept of State and U.S. Citizenship and Immigration Services.
 The information in this section applies to hiring foreign nationals for non-student regular and temporary positions only, and applies to the H-1B (specialty occupation) employment-based temporary worker visa category as well as the permanent resident "green card" process.

 SPECIAL NOTE: If a department anticipates the potential hiring of a foreign national and subsequent petitioning for permanent residency, be mindful of the fact that there are specific advertising procedures which need to be followed, including at least one print advertisement along with other standard advertising methods, in order to qualify.

 See also Hiring Process (flowchart) below.

 Click here for information regarding the H-1B visa classification.
 This applies to persons in a specialty occupation which requires the theoretical and practical application of a body of highly specialized knowledge requiring completion of a specific course of higher education.
 This classification requires a labor attestation issued by the Secretary of Labor.

 Click here for the State University of New York (SUNY) immigration policy

 Click each form to be directed to our Forms page for a description or to print

 Common Visa Categories Used To Hire/Pay International Employees on the Faculty/Staff payroll (excluding student employee titles)

-Manager of Employee Benefits and Immigration Services
+Assistant Director of Human Resources - Employee Benefits and Immigration Services